Join Ly Thanh Co in experiencing the snowy season in Europe.

 Empty

-Porvoo is named after the Porvoonjoki River that runs through the city.
-In winter the river freezes and is covered with snow so thick that you can easily walk from one bank to the other.
+The name Porvoo comes from the Porvoonjoki River, which flows through the city.
+In winter, the river freezes over and is covered in so much snow that you can easily walk from one bank to the other.

 Empty